LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/project-translated.rst

 Project: Errors and Debugging
 =============================

-Avast, ye scurvy dogs!
-We be needn' ta fix yonder code!

-The cap'n in charge of clearing our rocket for launch be out with a cold, and ye be the next tech in line.

-Yer job is to check the code and fix any bugs.
-Remember, the lives of the crew rest upon yer shoulders.
-Happy second day on the job!

-Yer directions:
+The code in this project is broken!
+Your job is to fix it so we can clear a rocket for launch.

+Requirements:

 #.
 Launch the rocket *only if* the fuel, crew and computer all check out OK.
 #.
 If a check fails, print that information to the console and scrub the
-   launch (then scrub the deck).
+   launch.
 #.
-If all checks be successful, print a countdown to the console, then
+If all checks be successful, print a countdown to the console followed by
-   bellow "Liftoff!"
+    "Liftoff!"

 .. admonition:: Note

-   If yer teacher added ye to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, do the exercises there.
+   If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, do the exercises there.

-   If ye NOT be in a repl.it classroom or Trinket course, use the links given in the text below.
+   If you are NOT in a repl.it classroom or Trinket course, use the links given in the text below.

 Fix Syntax Errors First
 -----------------------

 #.
-Run the following code as-is and squint yer eyes at the error message.
-Fix
+Run the following code as-is and examine the error message.
+Fix the mistake,
-   the mistake, and then re-run the code to check it.
+   and then re-run the code to check it.

    ::